okrek6/okrek6/README.md

 ### What's up, I'm Brendan 👋

-## I'm a Full Stack Developer, Tech Nut,and a Team Player!!
+## I'm a Full Stack Developer, Tech Nut, and a Team Player!!

 - 👓 I am a programmer
 - 🌱 I’m currently learning Advanced Machine Learning and Ruby on Rails